Reading part company with boss Paunovic

-Reading: Veljko Paunovic departs as manager despite first win in 13 games
+Reading: Veljko Paunovic departs as manager with Paul Ince named as interim boss

 Last updated on .From the section Reading

-Championship strugglers Reading have parted company with manager Veljko Paunovic despite a first win in 13 games against Preston.
+Reading have parted company with manager Veljko Paunovic despite a first win in 13 games and named ex-England captain Paul Ince as interim boss.

-The Royals won 3-2 at Deepdale on Saturday, leaving them five points above the relegation zone.
+The Royals won 3-2 at Deepdale on Saturday, leaving them five points above the Championship relegation zone.

 But ex-Serbia international Paunovic, 44, had won just two of his last 15 league matches in charge of the club.